-McKinsey & Company, advisor to businesses around the world, agrees to pay $573.9 million to settle charges for its role in opioid epidemic
+McKinsey, adviser to businesses around the world, agrees to pay $573.9 million to settle charges for its role in opioid epidemic

-McKinsey also worked for other companies that profited from opioids, including Johnson & Johnson and Endo, according to the legal filings, with the consultants earning millions of dollars designing and implementing their marketing programs.
+McKinsey also worked for other companies that profited from opioids, including Johnson & Johnson and Endo, according to the legal filings, with the consultants earning millions of dollars designing and implementing marketing programs for the companies.

 “Today’s agreement sets a new standard for accountability in one of the most devastating crises of our time,” Massachusetts Attorney General Maura Healey said in a statement.
 “As a result, our communities will receive substantial resources for treatment, prevention, and recovery services, and families who have seen their loved ones hurt and killed by the opioid epidemic will have the truth exposed” about McKinsey’s partnership with Purdue Pharma.

 In the settlement agreement, McKinsey does not admit wrongdoing.
-In a statement, Kevin Sneader, global managing partner of McKinsey, edged toward an apology.
+In a statement, Kevin Sneader, the global managing partner of McKinsey, edged toward an apology.

 “We chose to resolve this matter in order to provide fast, meaningful support to communities across the United States,” Sneader’s statement said.
 “We deeply regret that we did not adequately acknowledge the tragic consequences of the epidemic unfolding in our communities.
 With this agreement, we hope to be part of the solution to the opioid crisis in the U.S.”